Windows User Special Guide

 - Restart your computer

-- On first launch, you'll be asked to create a username and password
+- On first launch, you will be asked to create a username and password

 Manual Installation (if automatic installation fails):